vcato/practical_tdd/README.md

      - *This is your starting point.
 If tests aren't green before you begin, fix that first.*
    - **State II:** Fix on, test off → Must be green (no regressions)
      - *A quick sanity check: does your fix break anything that was already working?*
      - *Note: Traditional TDD verifies this implicitly.
-Making it explicit helps isolate issues when State IV fails—did your fix break existing tests, or does your new test have problems?
-This catches fixes that are overly broad—changing more behavior than intended.*
+Making it explicit helps isolate issues when State IV fails -- did your fix break existing tests, or does your new test have problems?
+This catches fixes that are overly broad -- changing more behavior than intended.*
    - **State III:** Fix off, test on → Must be red (test detects the missing behavior)
    - **State IV:** Both on → Must be green (fix makes test pass)